Graydawn/trello-board-viewer/README.md

 # Trello Board Viewer

-A simple, single-file HTML dashboard to get a consolidated view of all your Trello boards.
+A simple, single-file HTML dashboard to get a consolidated view of all your Trello boards made with AI.
 It focuses on providing a clear overview of tasks in 'Backlog', 'To Do', and 'Doing' lists, with a special "Today's Focus" section to highlight all tasks you are currently working on.

 !(https://via.placeholder.com/800x400.png?text=Trello+Board+Viewer+Screenshot)